tencentyun/qcloud-documents/product/计算与网络/云服务器/实例/登录 Linux 实例_en.md

 - Password:
   - If you select "Auto Generate Password" when starting the instance, then the initial password will be randomly assigned by the system.
 You can log in to [Tencent Cloud Console](https://console.qcloud.com/), and click the "Internal Message" button on the right.
 In the "Check and accept the newly purchased server" page, the login account ID and initial password of administrator for CVM will be provided as shown below.
   ![](//mccdn.qcloud.com/img56a20f10a373a.png)
   - If you select "Custom Password" when starting the instance, then the password will be the one you specified when purchasing the CVM instance.
-To learn more about password, for example, what to do if I forget the login password, refer to [Login Password] (/doc/product/213/6093).
+To learn more about password, for example, what to do if I forget the login password, refer to [Login Password](/doc/product/213/6093).

 ### Prerequisites for login with key

 To log in with an SSH key, first you need to create an SSH key, download the private key and bind it to Linux CVM.
-To learn more about key operations, refer to[SSH Key] (/doc/product/213/6092).
+To learn more about key operations, refer to[SSH Key](/doc/product/213/6092).
 ![](//mccdn.qcloud.com/img56a5d553bddcf.png)

 Log in to [Tencent Cloud Console](https://console.qcloud.com), click "Cloud Virtual Machine" - "SSH Key" to enter the key window.
 Click "Create Key" button, and type a key name to create a new key.
 After the key is created, click "Download" button to download a private key.